sttoracle/ORACASB/README.md

 To test the policy log in to the Salesforce account and perform an action on the *CEO* role that our new policy monitors.

-><span style="color:grey">**Note**: For the workshop you have one assigned Salesforce user which is the same user you used when you Onboarded Salesforce in Exercise 3.
-If you decide to sign-up for your own free Salesforce Developer account and you follow these instructions you should ensure you followed the Salesforce preperation steps described in your workshop handout that prepares a dedicated Salesforce user for CASB to use to monitor salesforce.
-This dedicated Salesforce user should be used to in Exercise 3 when you onboard your Salesforce account into CASB.
-All other Salesforce instructions in this workshop should be performed with the Salesforce Admin user that you created when you signed up for your free Salesforce Developer account .
-The reason this is important is because CASB will not report on an actions performed by  Salesforce user dedicated to CASB and if you perform these steps with that dedicated user the policy described in this exercise will not be triggered.</span>
+>**Note if you are not following these instructions onsite in an Oracle instructor lead workshop**: For the workshop you have one assigned Salesforce user which is the same user you used when you on-boarded Salesforce in Exercise 1.
+If you decide to sign-up for your own free Salesforce Developer account and you follow these instructions you should ensure you followed the Salesforce preperation steps described in your workshop handout.
+These steps prepares a dedicated Salesforce user, for CASB to use to monitor Salesforce.
+This dedicated Salesforce user should be used in Exercise 1 when you onboard your Salesforce account into CASB outside the context of the instructor lead workshop. **Take note**, all other Salesforce instructions in this workshop should be performed with the  Salesforce Admin user that was created when you signed-up for your free Salesforce Developer account .
+The reason this is important is because CASB will not report on any actions performed by  the Salesforce user that is  dedicated to CASB ( used in Exercise 1 when you on-boarded Salesforce)  and if you perform these steps with that dedicated user the policy described in this exercise will not be triggered.

  #### STEP 2.1: In the Salesforce "*Setup*" section navigate to *Users -> Roles*